isomerpages/moe-yuanchingsec/_confident-leaders/Character & Citizenship/Sexuality Education.md

                     will gain awareness of the health, legal and moral issues related to viewing, downloading and/or distributing pornography.
-While students may perceive watching pornography as a private issue without consequences to bear, they will learn that it could lead to addiction and/or other risky sexual behaviours.
+While students may perceive watching pornography as a private issue without consequences to bear, they will learn that it could lead to addiction and/or other risky sexual behaviours.</p>
-                    <br>This lesson is conducted separately for boys and girls in different classrooms,
+                <p>This lesson is conducted separately for boys and girls in different classrooms,
                     so that the students will feel more comfortable during the discussions.</p>
+                <p></p>
             </td>
             <td rowspan="1" colspan="1">
-                <p>•Understand and accept that as we work towards becoming our best self,
+                <p>• understand and accept that as we work towards becoming our best self,
-                    there will be times when we make mistakes, and recognise the importance of exercising moral courage in facing up to consequences
+                    there will be times when we make mistakes, and recognise the importance of exercising moral courage in facing up to consequences</p>
-                    <br>• Recognise that there are moral and legal consequences of risky sexual
+                <p>• recognise that there are moral and legal consequences of risky sexual
                     behaviours, pornography access and acting irresponsibly or maliciously when online (e.g. spreading of online falsehoods, flouting copyright laws, etc.)</p>
+                <p></p>
             </td>
             <td rowspan="1" colspan="1">
                 <p>Term 3 Week 4</p>